 It was 25 years ago that the Pumpkin King of Halloween Town first proclaimed, “This is Halloween!”
-On Friday, October 29, 1993, Tim Burton’s stop-motion musical The Nightmare Before Christmas arrived to theaters and would quickly grow to become a holiday-bending, cult classic.
+On Friday, October 29, 1993, Tim Burton’s stop-motion musical The Nightmare Before Christmas arrived in theaters and would quickly grow to become a holiday-bending cult classic.

-Creating such a complicated and extravagant production was no easy fete, and it took a group of over 100 people utilizing 20 different sound stages nearly three years to complete.
+Creating such a complicated and extravagant production was no easy feat, and it took a group of over 100 people to utilize 20 different sound stages, which took nearly three years to complete.
 For one second of film, up to 12 stop-motion moves had to be made; in total, there were something like 109,440 frames taken.
 There were 227 puppets that brought the characters to life, and Jack himself reportedly had over 400 heads.
 To help ease the transition of all of these moving parts, the set reportedly contained secret passageways for the animators that included trapdoors.
-Bottom line: this was a complicated endeavor and it took a small army to bring The Nightmare Before Christmas to life!
+The bottom line is that this was a complicated endeavor, and it took a small army to bring The Nightmare Before Christmas to life!

 Furthermore, Elfman’s genius score would go on to become a classic in the pantheon of animated musicals.
 You know the songs: from “What’s This?” to “Kidnap The Sandy Claws,” “This Is Halloween” to “Jack’s Lament.”
 As beloved as the film itself, a special reissue of the soundtrack arrived in 2006, featuring a bonus disc with covers from the likes of Fall Out Boy, Panic! at the Disco, Marilyn Manson, Fiona Apple, and She Wants Revenge.
 In 2008, Disney released the cover collection Nightmare Revisited, which featured another eclectic line-up that featured Amy Lee of Evanescence, Flyleaf, Korn, Rise Against, Plain White T’s, The All-American Rejects, and more.